-This Fresh Corn Succotash can be made with fresh corn, frozen corn or even leftover corn from dinner or a holiday feast!
-An easy side dish for any dinner!
+Sweet Corn Succotash can be made with fresh, frozen and even leftover corn from your refrigerator!
+This side dish recipe goes great with almost any meal!

 When fresh corn is in season we’re at the farm stand at least once a week.
 Where we live there’s lots of places to choose from, but the one that we like getting corn from is about 15 minutes from our house.

-If you leave corn in it’s husks and keep it in the fridge it’ll keep fresh for a week but usually leftover corn isn’t a problem at my house but when you do have extra, this Fresh Corn Succotash recipe is the best way to use it up!
+If you leave corn in it’s husks and keep it in the fridge it’ll keep fresh for about a week, so stock up when you go!
+And if you have any leftover corn, just whip up some of this Sweet Corn Succotash.

-Corn succotash works if your corn is uncooked or cooked, frozen or fresh.
-Obviously you’ll have to give it a little extra time in the pan if it’s not cooked but it all works out the same.
+This vegetable side dish recipe works if your corn is uncooked or cooked, frozen or fresh.
+Obviously you’ll have to give it a few extra minutes in the pan if it’s not cooked but it all works out the same.

 An easy vegetable side dish that can use frozen corn, canned corn or even leftover corn form dinner or a holiday meal!